Harmontown/harmontown.github.io/docs/_episodes/175/index.md

 title:                "AWWW"
 image:                "episode-placeholder.jpg"
 description: |-
   As we learned last week, the movie Boat Trip is insane, and a surprise drop in from Horatio Sanz discusses just how strange working on it really was.
 Later, the audiences awwws.
-Watch the video at harmontown.com/live!
 showDate:
 releaseDate:          "2015-08-25 22:34:00Z"
 duration:             "02:10:03"